-Bluetooth has been upgraded over the years with 3.0 to 5.0 being the most popular among devices.
-If you use multiple phones, be sure to choose a device that allows for multiple devices to connect otherwise it can become frustrating reconnecting them each and every time.
+Bluetooth has been upgraded over the years with 3.0 to 5.0 being the most popular with the latest smartphones.
+If you use multiple phones, you want to ensure you choose a device that allows for multiple devices to connect otherwise it can become frustrating reconnecting them each and every time.

 As you probably already know, connecting your Bluetooth device to your phone can be a real pain and not something that takes seconds.
 Therefore, it’s worth spending the extra for a handsfree car kit that allows you to pair multiple phones.

 Within this article, we have discussed four main different types of Bluetooth handsfree devices, which include: